xoriors/rencfs/docs/readme/Testing.md

   git pull
   rm -rf final && cargo run --release -- mount -m final -d data
   ```
-6. Input a password and confirm it the first time
+6. Input a password and confirm it the first time.
+This will expose the decrypted view in `final` folder.
+   The terminal will no longer accept inputs and will show the app logs.
+Green and orange/yellow are good, and red is bad.
+If you notice red in the logs please report a bug, see below.
+   In case you want to stop

 You can now perform two types of tests; see below.
 In both cases, follow these steps.